ecklf/dotfiles/README.md

 ### macOS

+1. Install [homebrew](https://brew.sh) for GUI app management
-1. Ensure Xcode command line tools are installed (should have been done by brew)
+2. Ensure Xcode command line tools are installed (should have been done by brew)
-2. Ensure you are signed into the App Store
+3. Ensure you are signed into the App Store

 For a fresh macOS install you can clear your bloated dock.